 We hope the answers below will help ease your transition to Baltimore and keep you on track for your arrival at Graduate Orientation.

 Though we've had beautiful weather for Orientation the last few years, Baltimore weather can get pretty muggy in late August.
 Be prepared to take part in activities that will have you walking around campus.
-Wear comfortable shoes.
+Wear comfortable shoes and bring a water bottle.

 If you have any questions that are not answered in this section, contact the Graduate Studies Ofﬁce at (410) 225-5274 or firstname.lastname@example.org.

 See Visit MICA for driving directions and local transit, as well accommodations and restaurant options in near MICA’s campus.
-Be mindful that parking around the Graduate Studio Center is limited to city street, metered parking.
+Be mindful that parking around the Fred Lazaruz IV Center for Graduate Studies is limited to city street, metered parking.
 If driving to campus for Orientation, we recommend parking in either MICA’s Station Lot or in the Bolton Hill or Station North communities.
-Shuttles will loop from Station Building to the Graduate Studio Center every few minutes starting at 8:30am until the start of the morning session.

 Students may also take liberal arts courses offered through Johns Hopkins University or other surrounding schools through the Baltimore Student Exchange Program.
 Professional internships may also be substituted for liberal arts elective credit with permission from your program director.

-Contact Patrick Stewart, Graduate Student Advisor, at email@example.com with any questions regarding enrollment or eligible liberal arts courses.
+Contact Erin Jakowski, Associate Dean for Graduate Studies, at firstname.lastname@example.org with any questions regarding enrollment or eligible liberal arts courses.

 Enrollment in Elective Courses:

 Enrollment procedures are different for graduate and undergraduate courses.
 Graduate students can enroll directly for graduate courses via MICA’s online enrollment system.
 Undergraduate courses that have prerequisites are enrolled through the Ofﬁce of Graduate Studies.
 Check to see if the course you want has open seats.
 If so, email the course instructor to request permission.
-Forward the approval to Patrick Stewart, firstname.lastname@example.org, to complete your enrollment.
+Forward the approval to Erin Jakowski, at email@example.com, to complete your enrollment.

 The MICARD is a single card used for student identiﬁcation, access to campus buildings, meal plans, and to make purchases on campus at the College Store, vending machines, Decker Library, post ofﬁce and print lab, or to purchase food at any campus dining location.